gitkraken/gitlens-docs/gitlens/gitlens-features.md

 ### AI Auto Rebase `PRO`

-AI Auto Rebase (`gitlens.ai.autoRebase`) takes interactive rebasing further by automatically resolving conflicts end-to-end.
-When a rebase encounters conflicts, AI analyzes each conflict and resolves it based on a configurable confidence threshold.
+AI Auto Rebase (`gitlens.ai.autoRebase`) carries a rebase forward through the conflicts GitKraken AI can resolve confidently, and hands the rest back to you.
+When a rebase encounters a conflict, AI analyzes it and resolves it only when its confidence meets the threshold you set; anything below that threshold pauses the rebase so you can resolve the conflict yourself and continue.
+Every run is reviewable and reversible.

 Key capabilities:

-- **Automatic conflict resolution** — AI resolves merge conflicts during rebase without manual intervention
+- **Confidence threshold** — Configure `gitlens.ai.autoRebase.confidenceThreshold` (0 to 1) to control how confident the AI must be before resolving a conflict on its own.
+Raise it to keep more decisions in your hands.
-- **Confidence threshold** — Configure `gitlens.ai.autoRebase.confidenceThreshold` (0 to 1) to control how confident the AI must be before auto-resolving a conflict
+- **Stops rather than guesses** — Conflicts that fall below the threshold are left for you to resolve manually, with the rebase paused at that point.
 - **Custom instructions** — Use `gitlens.ai.resolveConflicts.customInstructions` to provide project-specific guidance for conflict resolution
-- **Full undo support** — Undo the entire auto-rebase with `gitlens.ai.autoRebase.undo` if the results are not satisfactory
+- **Rebase summary sheet** — After the rebase completes, a summary sheet shows what was resolved and how, so you can review each decision
-- **Rebase summary sheet** — After completion, a summary sheet shows what was resolved and how
+- **Full undo support** — Undo the entire auto-rebase with `gitlens.ai.autoRebase.undo` to return to the pre-rebase state if the results are not what you wanted

 Access it from the Commit Graph context menu or the Command Palette: `GitLens: AI Auto Rebase`